Bandra Kurla Complex: Accessibility

 The basic consideration of the IFBC plan is accessibility to the area.
 The considerations of accessibility and orientation have shaped the overall master plan of IFBC.
 It is a part of the 'G' Block of Bandra Kurla Complex, which is located between Bandra and Kurla, both of which are major railway stations and have railway terminals (Bandra Terminus and Lokmanya Tilak Terminus, respectively) in their vicinity on the Western and Central lines respectively, of the Mumbai Suburban Railway.

 In addition to the suburban railway, the upcoming Line II of Phase 1 of the Mumbai Metro project will pass through the IFBC and will have 4 stations near and within BKC (i.e., MMRDA, Income Tax Office, Bharat Nagar and Complex Road), other than Bandra (Metro) and Kurla (Metro) stations.

 Other than the above rail links, BKC can also be accessed through the Western Express Highway, a major expressway in Mumbai, via the Kalanagar Junction and BKC Road, which passes through the IFBC.
 And also there is link road to connect Eastern express highway.

 In 2019, the west side of BKC in the inside area started operation of a new flyover.
 It is called Chunabhatti-BKC flyover or just simply BKC Connector as it connects with the Eastern Express Highway.
 The bridge provides proximal access to Sewri-Chembur Road and vehicles can climb on the Eastern Freeway from Daya Shankar Chowk turning right from the link road or get to BKC just north from Sion all the way therefore more most business people working in the area or living in the area and commuting to South Bombay for work getting faster journeys and less travel time.
-The road is allowed and cars and few bus routes sometimes provide service on the overpass and trucks, 2 and 3 wheelers are restricted on this road.
 The bridge passes over Mithi River and over Mumbai Suburban Railway's Central and Harbour line tracks and it acts as a bypass to areas like Kalanagar and Dharavi and the route is expected to reduce traffic congestion on the existing link roads.
+Entry on the bridge is only allowed for cars and few bus routes sometimes provide service on the overpass and trucks.
+However 2 and 3 wheelers, including bicycles, are restricted on this road, and can be penalized if caught, although bicycles are exempt from penalties due to non-provision in the Motor Vehicles Act and lack of signage to prevent their entry.